mt-group-1/project-prep-works/team_agreement.md

 Explain your work plan to track whether everyone is contributing equally to all parts of the project, and that each person is working on “meaty” problems.
 This should prevent “lone wolf” efforts and “siloed” efforts.
 Describe at least:
-- How you will identify tasks, assign tasks, know when they are complete, and manage work in general? the team leader will test functionality after each member assign it
+- How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

 - What project management tool will be used?

 Trello

 ## Git Process
 Plan out what your team’s Git workflow looks like for coding tasks.
 Describe at least:
 - What components of your project will live on GitHub?

 The code and the data
 - How will you share the repository with your teammates?

 Collaborate through organization
 - What is your Git flow?

 **Gitflow workflow**
 This workflow employs two parallel long-running branches: